xcamier/devExplorerBlog/content/authors/xavier-camier/_index.md

 I am [Xavier Camier](https://www.linkedin.com/in/xavier-camier-35b0445b/), french Scrum Master and former developer working for a company located in [Arras](https://osm.org/go/0BfqO~g).

 Coding is not my main job anymore but coding is still my passion.
 In order to keep my skills up do date and because it's fun I spend time trying various technologies.
+My manager told me that if I can explain and share a topic, it means I've understood the topic.
+That blog will be a good test for me :-)